Peter McGuffin: Pharmacogenomics

-Personal life
+Personal life and death

-He met Anne Farmer at medical school in Leeds and they married on graduation in 1972.
-She subsequently also became an academic psychiatrist and they published many papers together as well as having 3 children and 5 grandchildren.
+McGuffin met Anne Farmer at medical school in Leeds and they married on graduation in 1972.
+She subsequently became an academic psychiatrist and they published many papers together.
+They had three children.

+Peter McGuffin died on 30 January 2024, at the age of 74.

 Awards

 McGuffin was elected Fellow of the Royal College of Physicians of London in 1988 and Fellow of the Royal College of Psychiatrists in 1989 and became a founder Fellow of the Academy of Medical Sciences in 1998.

 Other honours include Lifetime Achievement Awards from the International Society for Psychiatric Genetics (2007) and King's College London (2012) and an Honorary Fellowship from Cardiff University (2008).